bikram-Auto/bikram-Auto/README.md

 # Hi there, I'm Bikram Keshari 👋

 Welcome to my GitHub profile!
-I'm a passionate **Full Stack Developer** and **Automation Engineer** with expertise in **Cypress** for end-to-end testing, JavaScript/TypeScript, and building efficient test automation frameworks.
+I'm a passionate **Automation Engineer** with expertise in **Cypress** for end-to-end testing, JavaScript/TypeScript, and building efficient test automation frameworks.
 I enjoy solving complex problems and working on projects that make an impact.

 ## 🚀 Skills and Technologies